webappio/docs/pull-request-builder/custom-scripts.md

 Custom scripts can be embedded into pull requests using [Golang HTML templates](https://pkg.go.dev/html/template).
 Templates are evaluated as runs progress and appended to your webapp.io bot comment.

+Due to limitations with Github flavored markdown, HTML tags __must not be tabbed__.

 ## Helper Functions

 A number of helper functions have been defined to interact with Layerfiles and jobs.